Ohrid, the Jerusalem of the Balkans, Home to Europe's Oldest Lake

 The 'Jerusalem of the Balkans' as Ohrid is known, is the eight largest city in all of North Macedonia and is popular for its fishing and tourism industries.
 Its culture and heritage is clearly evident and alongside its surrounding towns it is a place that will no doubt continue to grow in relevance as a reminder of empires past.
 The biodiversity, ecosystem and geology of the lake is of significant scientific importance too and this status will hopefully keep it preserved and protected for future generations.

-Our Ohrid accommodation
+Our Ohrid Accommodation

 Our one bedroom apartment was about a 5 minute walk away from the lake and was handily very close to a bank, supermarket and pharmacy.
 It was the perfect spot if you just need a base for a week and plan on exploring and being outside everyday.
 It was freshly decorated to a good finish, and had a Juliet balcony too.
-It was very clean and comfortable and had a good bathroom and kitchenette.
-Our host was great and was kind enough to pick us up from the bus station upon arrival, and even gave us a lift there at 7am on the morning of our departure.
-Not having to worry about taxis was a nice touch for sure!

 A minor disadvantage here was that the internet was not the best, although we knew that prior to arrival as Jenn always checks beforehand with our Airbnb hosts.
 It was fine for social media but not the best for streaming movies and definitely not for working digital nomads like us!
-We were on vacation so it was not a problem though.
-Our host however is looking to upgrade it to the apartment only in the future as it is currently shared amongst other residents in the block.
-With that in mind we would easily return for a longer stay!

 Another downside was that the elevator was broken, which given we were on the fifth floor was a bit of a bind.
 But we did not mind the exercise in the end!
 The hallway and entrance were a bit lacking too however we have almost grown accustomed to this now, having experienced similar standards in the various places we stayed in Georgia and Albania.
 But in all honesty, as long as the apartment is good it doesn't really matter right!